Would we be able to make an appointment to see your place?

 Are daycare dogs kennelled or outside all day?

-Our daycare guests (8:00 am – 6:00 pm) receive a balanced day of both outside play and indoor rest/nap times, depending on their individual needs.
-We provide them with our luxury suites for much needed breaks and downtime, they enjoy multiple trips outside in the run for playtime and “business trips,” and they receive one leashed walk per day in the surrounding areas and/or on our property.
+All Drop In guests receive a balanced day of both outside play and indoor rest/nap times, depending on their individual needs.
+We provide them with one of our luxury suites for much needed breaks and downtime, and they enjoy multiple trips outside in the Courtyard for playtime and “business trips.”

 What are your rates?